Weekly services

 Communion in both kinds is offered at the altar rail, standing or kneeling.
 Each communicant can decide whether to receive the host only or consume the host and partake of the chalice.
 Please tell us on arrival if you require a gluten-free wafer.
 And as always, anyone who would prefer just to receive a blessing is welcome to come forward.

-THURSDAY EVENING PRAYERS ON ZOOM: evening prayers via zoom shared with our sister church, All Saints' Challoch.
+WEDNESDAY EVENING PRAYERS ON ZOOM: evening prayers via zoom shared with our sister church, All Saints' Challoch.
 The prayers will start at 7.30pm and last for approximately 20 minutes.
 The Zoom link will be the same each week and can be found under Services.

 Diocesan News